jpch26/Two-Treatments-Comparison/README.md

 A brief R tutorial about how to perform a comparison analysis between two treatments data.
 This is performed through a t-Test, summarizing and graphing the data.

 Note that I didn’t explain how I simulated the experimental data, but you can see the code on data\_simulation.R

 If you have cloned this repository and want to run this analysis from scratch first run erase\_all\_outputs.R script and then run Main.R script o whichever script you want.

+The image and README\_files folders contain images that I’ve used on this presentation.

 Juan Pablo Carreón Hidalgo